Beconase AQ; Qnasl; Qnasl Childrens

 - It is used to keep nose polyps from coming back.

 - It is used to ease allergy signs.

-- It may take 2 weeks to see the full effect.
+- It may take a few weeks to see the full effect.

 - This drug may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.